fastapi/fastapi/docs/async.md

-Details about the `async def` syntax for endpoint functions and some background about asynchronous code, concurrency, and parallelism.
+Details about the `async def` syntax for path operation functions and some background about asynchronous code, concurrency, and parallelism.

 ## In a hurry?